MGM-Pathé Communications: 1990s

 Soon after, Ladd and Parretti began engaging in a bitter power struggle.
 When it became apparent that Parretti was making plans to regain MGM, Crédit Lyonnais seized control of the studio on June 17, 1991.
 Parretti faced securities fraud charges in the United States and Europe.
-On the verge of bankruptcy and failure, Crédit Lyonnais foreclosed in 1992, assigned control of MGM-Pathé to a subsidiary, and converted its name back to Metro-Goldwyn-Mayer.
+On the verge of bankruptcy and failure, Crédit Lyonnais foreclosed in 1992, assigned control of MGM-Pathé to a subsidiary, and changed its name back to Metro-Goldwyn-Mayer.
 To no avail, Parretti had demanded that the MGM executive committee sell off certain assets in order to pay down the loan to Crédit Lyonnais so that he could regain control, but the committee declined due to concerns over the price adequacy of the portions of the company Parretti wished sold.

-On July 26, 1993, Crédit Lyonnais replaced Ladd as CEO by bringing in former Paramount Pictures executive Frank Mancuso Sr. Mancuso then brought in Michael Marcus to head MGM and former Warner Bros. executive John Calley as head of the new United Artists.
+On July 26, 1993, Crédit Lyonnais replaced Ladd as CEO by bringing in former Paramount Pictures executive Frank Mancuso Sr. Mancuso then brought in Michael Marcus to head MGM and former Warner Bros. executive John Calley as head of United Artists.
 As part of his exit package Ladd took some of the top properties, including Braveheart.
 After the split, Pathé revived, but MGM/UA CI did not.
-The company remained under control of Crédit Lyonnais Bank until 1996, when it was repurchased by an investment group led by Kirk Kerkorian, who in 1997 also purchased Orion Pictures, thus obtaining rights to 1,900 film titles and 3,000 television episodes and bringing the MGM film archives to more than 5,000 titles at that time.
+The company remained under control of Crédit Lyonnais Bank until 1996, when it was repurchased by an investment group led by Kirk Kerkorian, who in 1997 also purchased Metromedia's media assets including Orion Pictures, The Samuel Goldwyn Company, and Motion Picture Corporation of America, thus obtaining rights to 1,900 film titles and 3,000 television episodes and bringing the MGM film archives to more than 5,000 titles at that time.